INFORMSJoC/INFORMSJoC.github.io/index.md

-## Welcome to the IJOC Software and Data Repository
+## Welcome to the IJOC Software and Data Repositories

 This is the website for the GitHub repositories for hosting software and data associated with papers appearing in the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc).